smbeiragh/sanam/README.md

 ```

 ## Brand Colors
-Sometimes Branding Colors may differ from color pallet in such cases we should define branding colors
+Sometimes branding colors may differ from color pallet in such cases we should
-as variable, like pallet colors branding colors may include several shades.
+define branding colors as variable, like pallet colors branding colors may include
+several shades.

 ``` scss